Cray-HPE/prodmgr/man/prodmgr.8.rst

 DESCRIPTION
 ===========

-prodmgr is the CLI for Shasta uninstall and downgrade.
-It works by running product-specific install utility container images that provide the functionality that can "uninstall" or "activate" a given version of a given product.
+prodmgr is the CLI for Shasta product deletion and product activation.
+It works by running a generic product deletion utility container image that provides the functionality that can delete a given version of a given product.
+For product activation, prodmgr launches a product specific utility container image that provides activation functionality.

 ARGUMENTS
 =========

 *ACTION*
-    The action to perform on the specified product. "uninstall" or "activate".
+    The action to perform on the specified product. "delete", "uninstall", or "activate".
+Note, both the "uninstall" and "activate" commands have been deprecated.
+    The "delete" and "uninstall" actions are identical.

 *PRODUCT*
     The name of the product for which to perform the specified action.